splunk/public-o11y-docs/gdi/monitors-monitoring/jaeger-grpc.rst

 config).
 By default, the server listens on localhost port ``14250``, but can be configured to anything.

-``{note} If you're using OpenTelemetry, consider using the native OpenTelemetry Jaeger receiver.
-To learn more, see <a class="external" href="https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/jaegerreceiver" target="_blank">the Jaeger receiver documentation in GitHub</a>.``
+.. note:: If you're using OpenTelemetry, consider using the native OpenTelemetry Jaeger receiver.
+To learn more, see :new-page:`the Jaeger receiver documentation in GitHub <https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/jaegerreceiver>`.

 Benefits
 --------